benjamin421/thebenjamin/content/about.md

 I replied that it would be a relief.
 The next thing he did was slam the table and say, "Well then let's do that in a way that makes us both feel great!"
 We did.
 This gave me the time and resources to lever into the work I was doing in a way I hadn't yet been able to.

-My time currently an 80/20 split between this and building a real estate portfolio in Saint Louis, Missouri to maintain **sovereignty**.
+My time is currently an 80/20 split between this and building a real estate portfolio in Saint Louis, Missouri to maintain **sovereignty**.
 I also now have a [lab space](https://www.thebenjam.in/research/lab/) and am inviting others to join me in this work through [Aion Biosciences](https://www.aion.bio/).

 It's **time** to build.
 [Send an email](mailto:me@benjaminbanderson.com).